Icehawk78/FrozenCookies/README.md

 \*Note: Not guaranteed to actually be the most efficient purchase.
 Just the most efficient that I currently know of.

 ## What's new?

+2022 May 13

+- Automatic dragon upgrading (to level 5) and dragon petting

 2022 May 12